How to Avoid The Locked Out of Twitter Syndrome

 In addition to this basic Twitter verification, it can help your users if you include a profile picture and a real location.

 This will indicate to potential followers that you are a real account, and it will help them see why they should follow you.
-See how Jeffrey shows exactly what he does and where he is from?
+See how Melissa shows exactly what she does and where she is from?

 Your Twitter Handle